Pragmatic B2B SaaS Design: The Listing Page

 When not to use it ❌

-it is harder to read horizontally on mobile
+The primary audience is on mobile (tables are harder to read horizontally on small screens)

 Types of filters for a SaaS listing